waku-org/specs/standards/core/sync.md

 The item set threshold determines when item sets are sent instead of fingerprints.
-A higher value sends more items which means higher chance of duplicates but reduce the amount of round trips overall.
+A higher value sends more items which means higher chance of duplicates but reduces the amount of round trips overall.

 #### Storage
 The storage implementation should reflect the context.